Uninvited Guests: Common UK Weeds

 Rosebay Willowherb UK Weed

-The gorgeous pink flowers and colourful spikes of rosebay willowherb are frequently seen on railway banks, in woodland areas and your garden.
+The gorgeous pink flowers and colourful spikes of rosebay willowherb are frequently seen on railway banks, in woodland areas and in your garden.
 It serves as an important nectar source for pollinators, but it tends to spread easily, and this can be a problem when it's rapidly reproducing around the edges of your lawn!

 Eradicating rosebay willowherb